⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 North America

-Sales from company-operated and licensed stores in the US and Canada.
+Revenue from company-operated and licensed stores across the United States and Canada.

 International

-Sales from company-operated and licensed stores in markets outside North America.
+Revenue from company-operated and licensed stores in markets outside North America, including China.

 Channel Development